+Plastic granulation is the process of taking plastic and size reducing it so that it can be used in to plastic manufacture.
 The manufacturing capabilities of injection mold machines in the plastics industry is limited.
 During injection, plastic product can form cooling spots and skinning.
 The injection system may not have an exhaust device which can lead to bubbles and radial flow patterns in the products.
 One solution which can just make up for the shortcomings of the injection molding machine is a twin-screw extruder used in granulation, which has a strong plasticizing ability and has an exhaust device.
 After the material is plasticized by the twin-screw extruder, the material can reach molecular level dispersion, and the vacuum exhaust device can draw away the excess water and impure gasses caused by decomposing material.

 The extrusion granulation process generally has two granulation methods, hot cutting, and cold cutting.
 Which granulation method is used depends on the properties of the material.
 Polyethylene and polypropylene generally use cold cutting, and PVC generally uses hot cutting.
 With the cold cutting method, the material is plasticized by the extruder and extruded into a round strip.
 The round extruded material is drawn to the pelletizer and cut into cylindrical particles after water cooling.
 The hot cutting method is to directly cut the newly extruded round plastic into pellets by attaching a rotating blade to the die plate.
 PVC granulation for injection molding is suitable for granulation by the hot-cutting method.